The Great Depression: The New Deal (1933-39)

 Immediate Impact

 These measures revived confidence in the economy.
-Banks reopened and direct relief saved millions from starvation.
+The Bank Holiday saved the financial sydtem.
+Banks reopened and the savings of millions of Americans were protected.
+Direct relief saved millions from starvation.

 Government Role